Dr Dominique Hess

-Dominique received her PhD from the Swiss Federal Institute of Technology in Zurich in 2005 and subsequently moved to Garvan to undertake post-doctoral studies.
-Her research has focused on investigating basic aspects of the regulation of immune responses in the field of B cell biology and leukocyte migration.
+Dominique Hess (Gatto) received her PhD from the Swiss Federal Institute of Technology in Zurich in 2005 and subsequently joined the Garvan Institute to undertake post-doctoral studies.
+Her doctoral and post-doctoral research focused on the regulation of antibody responses and led to the discovery of a novel receptor guiding leukocyte migration.

 In the NewsGarvan receives $15.5 million in NHMRC funding round - Oct 25, 2013